 When Do Reporting Requirements Begin?

-Recipients or beneficiaries must begin reporting to the NTD for whichever is earlier of:
+Recipients or beneficiaries must begin reporting to the NTD by the earlier of:

 Prospective grantees must apply for an NTD ID sufficiently in advance to meet NTD reporting deadlines.

-Once NTD reporting begins, reporting must continue through at least the FTA Minimum Useful Life for any capital assets purchased with Section 5307 Funds.
+Once NTD reporting begins, reporting must continue through at least the FTA Minimum Useful Life for any capital assets purchased with FTA Funds.
 Consult FTA's most recent Grants Circulars for the latest information on FTA Minimum Useful Lives.
-Additionally, once you begin reporting to the NTD, you may only apply for future Section 5307 Grants if you are continuing to meet NTD reporting requirements.

 To begin NTD reporting, you will need to request an ID number for your agency emailing the necessary forms below to NTDhelp@dot.gov: